barpje/Allegro-Intern-Task/README.md

 ## Technology stack
 - Java 11
 - Spring Boot
-- Retrofit - to make connection with GitHub API
+- Retrofit - to make synchronous connection with GitHub API
 - Lombok
 ## Installation
 You need:
-- JDK 13 or later
+- JDK 11 or later
 - maven

 In order to compile and run the code go to the exercise directory and type: